UBC-STAT/stat-545-guidebook/README.md

 * How to write functions and work with R in a functional style
 * Version control with Git; collaboration via [GitHub](https://github.com)

+STAT 547:

+* Be the boss of non-numeric data, esp. character and factor
+* Interactive pages, apps, and graphics with [Shiny](http://shiny.rstudio.com)
+* Get data off the web and expose data, code, results on the web
+* Distribute data and code via an R package
+* Automate an analytical pipeline, e.g. via `Make`

 ### Timing and Location

-This course runs from September 4 until October 18, 2018.
+STAT 545 runs from September 4 until October 18, 2018.

+STAT 547 runs from October 23 until November 29, 2018.

 We'll meet as a class every Tuesday and Thursday, 09:30-11:00, in ESB 2012.